Faride Raful

-Faride Raful (/es/; full name: Faride Virginia Raful y Soriano de Rodríguez; born 24 October 1979) is a lawyer, politician, and radio and TV presenter from the Dominican Republic.
+Faride Virginia Raful Soriano de Rodríguez (/es/; born 24 October 1979) is a lawyer, politician, and radio and TV presenter from the Dominican Republic.
 She was the senator of the National District and Senate majority leader, and is currently serving as Minister of the Interior.

 Life and career

 Raful was born in Santo Domingo, to politician and poet Tony Raful (of Lebanese descent), winner of the 2014 Dominican Prize of Literature, and his wife Grey Soriano, a lawyer and political scientist.

 She studied law at the Pontificia Universidad Católica Madre y Maestra; she obtained a master's degree in telecommunications law and information technology at Charles III University of Madrid.
 She has also studied at the University of Salamanca and the University of Andes.

-In radio Raful has worked as radio host and producer in Sin Tacones Ni Corbatas in 95.7FM La Nota and in Voces Propias of Z101.
-In television she worked as a TV host at NCDN.
+Raful has worked as radio host and producer in Sin Tacones Ni Corbatas in 95.7FM La Nota and in Voces Propias of Z101.
+She has also worked as a TV host at NCDN.

-In the 2010 congressional election Raful was a Dominican Revolutionary Party candidate for deputy of the National District, but lost.
+In the 2010 congressional election, Raful was a Dominican Revolutionary Party candidate for deputy of the National District, but lost.
 Six years later, she ran again for deputy, this time for the Modern Revolutionary Party, winning a seat in the lower house of the Dominican Congress.